netdata/netdata/packaging/installer/UPDATE.md

 ```

 Then, navigate to the directory where you first cloned the Netdata repository, pull the latest source code, and run
 `netdata-install.sh` again.
-This process will compile Netdata with the latest source code and update it via
+This process compiles Netdata with the latest source code and updates it via reinstallation.
-reinstallation.

 ```bash
 cd /path/to/netdata/git